Blu (electronic cigarette): MyBlu products

+The myBlu product line was first launched in 2018, and expanded to an extensive range including pod vaporizers, refillable vaporizers, and disposable electronic cigarettes.
+Users can vape either pre-filled liquidpods, pre-filled e-cigarette cartridges, or insert their own brand e-liquids. myBlu is recognizable by its simple, sleek design, targeting the adult public.

 Liquids

-Depending on the market, blu offers a variety of flavored and unflavored liquids.
+Depending on the market, Blu offers a variety of flavored and unflavored liquids.
 All markets include classic tobacco and menthol flavorings.
 In the United States of America, the FDA banned cigarettes with a characterizing flavor other than menthol in 2009 in the USA.
-As such, fruity flavors are not sold in the US but can be found in other markets outside of the US.
+As such, fruity flavors are not sold in the US but can be found in other markets outside the US.